gauravjot/graphite-md-server/src/content/v2.0/getting_started.md

 ## Home Page

-The home page is `pages/index.astro` file.
+The home page is `pages/index.md` file.
+Feel free to edit this file to add your content.
+You can also change the layout of the home page by editing `layouts/IndexLayout.astro`.

 ## Creating Docs and Folders